stevedonovan/gentle-intro/src/5-stdlib-containers.md

 ```

 And if there was a bad conversion?
 Then you would just get `Err` with the first
 error encountered.
-It's a good example of how extremely flexible `convert` is.
+It's a good example of how extremely flexible `collect` is.
 (The notation here can be intimidating - `Vec<_>` means "this is a vector, work
 out the actual type for me` and `Result<Vec<_>,_>` is furthermore asking
 Rust to work out the error type as well.)